WilliamLam.com

 One area that has significantly changed from earlier VCF releases prior to VCF 9.0 is around upgrades, which has been a major source of confusion, even for myself at times.
 I will not try to defend some of the confusion and misconceptions from the past, but I will say that VCF 9.1 introduces more flexible upgrade paths, allowing customers to take advantage of the latest capabilities while also meeting them where they are currently at in their Private Cloud journey.

-With that said, I am hoping this quick blog post, along with some visuals, will help demystify the supported upgrade paths to VCF 9.1, including some of the common misconceptions around specific feature capabilities and future direction, especially as it relates to VCF Automation VM Apps (Traditional) and VM Apps (Modern) or Networking using VLAN-backed, NSX Overlay/Segment and Modern NSX VPC.
+With that said, I am hoping this quick blog post, along with some visuals, will help demystify the supported upgrade paths to VCF 9.1, including some of the common misconceptions around specific feature capabilities and future direction, especially as it relates to VCF Automation VM Apps (Traditional) and All Apps (Modern) or Networking using VLAN-backed, NSX Overlay/Segment and Modern NSX VPC.

 The first and probably the most common starting point for many of our users is a vSphere (vCenter/ESX) 8.x and Aria Operations 8.x combination and below is a visual representation (green components represent net new in 9.1) on the three possible and supported upgrade paths: